 Prior to her doctoral work, between 1995-2000, Dr. Slayter practiced as a forensic social worker in a variety of court-based settings in New York City.
-These settings included Washington Square Legal Services, where Dr. Slayter partnered with New York University law students in the co-representation of parents charged with child abuse and/or neglect.
+These settings included Washington Square Legal Services, where Dr. Slayter partnered with New York University law students in the co-representation of parents and caregivers charged with child maltreatment.
 Dr. Slayter went on to work as a social worker and educational consultant for the Legal Aid Society’s Juvenile Rights Division in Brooklyn, where she partnered with guardians ad litem in the representation of children on cases related to child protection, juvenile justice and special education law.
 Dr. Slayter also worked as a social worker in partnership with public defenders at The Bronx Defenders, an early adopter of the “holistic advocacy” model of criminal defense.
-In the Bronx, Dr. Slayter developed a special interest in the behavioral health concerns of people with disabilities (especially people with intellectual disabilities).
+In these roles, Dr. Slayter developed a special interest in the behavioral health concerns of people with disabilities (especially people with intellectual and developmental disabilities).

-Dr. Slayter’s research agenda addresses disability and child welfare services research in the following areas:
+Dr. Slayter’s research agenda addresses disability, addiction and child protection services research in the following areas:

 –Implementation of the “dignity of risk” concept for people with disabilities